COSMA

 1. Submit an application for program membership.
 Applications for COSMA program membership must be approved and signed by the institution’s chief executive officer (i.e., president, chancellor, director general), affirming its commitment to abide by the accreditation policies and procedures of COSMA.

-2. Pay membership dues to COSMA (U.S. $1,800 per year).
+2. Pay membership dues to COSMA (U.S. $1,980 per year, see below).

 3. Provide evidence that the institution has institutional accreditation from an appropriate, recognized national institutional accrediting organization.
 Institutions located outside of the United States must provide evidence of equivalent recognized institutional accreditation from an appropriate organization in the relevant country or region, or approvals or authorizations to award degrees from an appropriate governing, legal, or similar body.
 This evidence should take the form of a copy of the letter from an appropriate recognized national accrediting organization affirming or reaffirming institutional accreditation.
 For institutions located outside of the United States, this evidence would be an equivalent letter, certificate, charter, or license from an appropriate accrediting, governing, legal, or similar body in the relevant country or region granting institutional accreditation, recognition, approval, or authorization to award degrees.

-4. Provide evidence that the institution grants sport management degrees at the bachelor’s, master’s or doctoral level.
+4. Provide evidence that the institution grants sport management degrees at the associate's, bachelor’s, master’s or doctoral level.

 5. Provide evidence that the institution has a publicly-stated mission appropriate to a college or university.
 This mission must have been approved by the institution’s governing body (i.e., trustees, regents, directors).